pingidentity/terraform-provider-pingdirectory/docs/resources/default_external_server.md

 - `description` (String) A description for this External Server
 - `health_check_connect_timeout` (String) Specifies the maximum length of time to wait for a connection to be established for the purpose of performing a health check.
 If the connection cannot be established within this length of time, the server will be classified as unavailable.
 - `hostname_verification_method` (String) The mechanism for checking if the hostname in the PingOne ID Token Validator's base-url value matches the name(s) stored inside the X.509 certificate presented by PingOne.
 - `http_proxy_external_server` (String) A reference to an HTTP proxy server that should be used for requests sent to the AWS service.
+Supported in PingDirectory product version 9.2.0.0+.
 - `initial_connections` (Number) The number of connections to initially establish to the LDAP external server.
 A value of zero indicates that the number of connections should be dynamically based on the number of available worker threads.
 This will be ignored when using a thread-local connection pool.
 - `jdbc_connection_properties` (Set of String) Specifies the connection properties for the JDBC datasource.
 - `jdbc_driver_type` (String) Specifies a supported database driver type.
 The driver class will be automatically selected based on this selection.
 We highly recommend using a JDBC 4 driver that is suitable for the current Java platform.